Five Things Every Physical Therapy Practice Should Know About MIPS

 You need to determine your MIPS eligibility for physical therapy before the end of 2018 (but preferably sooner)

-In order to participate in MIPS physical therapy submission for 2019, you first need to estimate your eligibility for 2019 based on historical data (look at your historical Medicare data here and then understand your MIPS eligibility here).
+In order to participate in MIPS therapy submission for 2019, you first need to estimate your eligibility for 2019 based on historical data (look at your historical Medicare data here and then understand your MIPS eligibility here).
 If you decide to participate in MIPS, it’s essential that you put an outcomes solution in place prior to the end of the year because starting halfway through the year (or even switching solutions) isn’t your best option.
 In order to have the best chance at succeeding in MIPS for physical therapy, you should report on the same measures for the entire year.
 The Quality Payment Program website can help you navigate this as well as the Clinicient MIPS resource center.

 Outpatient rehab is competing with all other providers for a bonus payment from MIPS

 It’s important to understand that MIPS has been in effect for physicians and some nurse specialists since 2017 and that when it comes to MIPS participation and payment bonuses, we are competing with this group as well.
-While this means that they have more experience than PTs, OTs
+While this means that they have more experience than PTs, OTs and SLPs, their requirements for participation are also more complex as they include the Cost and Interoperability categories which don’t apply for the therapy industry in 2019.
+Understanding this information is key to realizing our potential when it comes to MIPS physical therapy and value-based care.

 As the years go by, receiving a bonus payment from MIPS physical therapy will become harder and harder

-Success in MIPS physical therapy in 2019 depends on how you score relative to other providers, so it’s important to earn points wherever you can.
+Success in MIPS PT in 2019 depends on how you score relative to other providers, so it’s important to earn points wherever you can.
 When it comes to reporting quality measures (which makes up a whopping 85 percent of a therapist’s MIPS score), CMS offers bonus points for “end-to-end electronic reporting,” where data is transmitted directly and electronically to a qualified registry or QCDR.

 So, what do you say?
 Now that you’ve gotten the answers to what is MIPS physical therapy, are you ready to hit the ground running on January 1st?
-To learn more about MIPS or discover how our network of physical therapists can benefit you, check out the
+To learn more about MIPS or discover how our network of physical therapists can benefit you, check out the BetterPT website or BetterPT mobile app.
+We can all work together to leverage the benefits MIPS can offer in 2019.